 Granted a helicopter tour is not cheap, but I think it is the best way to do the Las Vegas to Grand Canyon trip.
 You don’t waste time in transit as the helicopter flight is short and very scenic.

-If you have more time, you may want to consider doing a Grand Canyon road trip.
+If you have 48 hours, you may want to consider doing this Grand Canyon road trip.
+If you have a week, you can do this road trip that includes Zion, Bryce, and Grand Canyon National Parks.

 Our Grand Canyon Helicopter Tour